 Trifari Jelly Belly Jewelry

 Brooke’s Jelly Belly clip is the “Sailfish”, designed by Norman Bel Geddes (1893-1958).
 According to the Encyclopaedia Britannica, he was a successful theatrical designer, producer and director as well as an industrial designer.
-In 1941, a design patent (number 129,165) was granted to Bel Geddes, who did not assign the rights to Trifari.
+In 1941, Design Patent number 129,165 was granted to Bel Geddes, who did not assign the rights to Trifari.
 (Throughout its operations, most design patents were in the name of Alfred Philippe, the company’s head designer.)

 Shown here are three versions of the design produced by Trifari.
 On the left and in the center, the clips are 3 ¼ by 2 ½ inches and made in gold-plated base metal.
 The clip on the left has yellow- and rose-gold plated ribbed fins; the center piece has diamantés between the ribs.

 The smaller version on the right is 2 ¾ by 2 ¼ inches and was made of gold-plated sterling with diamantés covering the face and encircling the tail.
 This variation “is a revisitation of the original design made in 1943, when Trifari produced its most important Lucite and sterling animal collection” (Brunialti & Brunialti, ii, 174).
 I think Brooke is wearing this one.

 The Woman in Green (a rather curious title for a black-and-white film) was the eleventh in a series of Sherlock Holmes movies produced in the U.S. between 1942-1946, based on characters created by Sir Arthur Conan Doyle.
 Starring Basil Rathbone (as Holmes) and Nigel Bruce (Dr. Watson), this story involves the detective duo assisting Scotland Yard with solving the murders of four young women.
 What links the crimes is the fact that each victim is found with a severed finger.